 With the many reviews on Trustpilot documenting a positive experience, reviews like this can help businesses to celebrate success.
 Positive reviews let a company know what activities they should continue and possibly how to expand the features or services consumers love.
 Positive reviews also provide much needed validation for other consumers who may have reservations about engaging with a new or unfamiliar business.

 Atom Bank displays their reviews on screens around the office in order to celebrate some of the 3,000+ 4 or 5-star experiences they have delivered, and to encourage their staff members to continue going the extra mile to provide a great experience to their users.

 Companies also use reviews to reward standout individuals and reinforce positive behavior within their customer service teams.
 When individual employees get positive “shout-outs” in a review, travel company Trailfinders ensures all feedback is passed on to the individual, and recognition is provided.

-When you leave a review on Trustpilot, remember to try and be as clear as possible about what you liked and didn’t like about the service you received so that companies can better understand what they do well, and where they have to get better.
+When you leave a review on Trustpilot, remember to be as clear as possible about what you liked and didn’t like about the service or product you received so that companies can better understand what they do well, and where they have need to improve.
 Your reviews matter not just to other shoppers, but to the businesses you are reviewing.
-For many of these companies, the reviews you leave are a key source of information, with Directors and Executives reading each and every one and strategic business decisions being made on the back of them, and creating ever-improving experiences for consumers.
+For many of these companies, the reviews you leave are a key source of information, with Directors and Executives reading each and every one and strategic business decisions being made on the back of them, and creating better experiences for everyone.